Learn about US financial aid , Pūtea āwhina a Amerika

 As your education provider, Massey works out how much federal aid you can get using:

-Usually, most US citizens and residents can get some kind of federal loan.
-But the only way to find out if you qualify or how much you could get is to apply.
+Usually, most US citizens and residents can get a federal loan.
+But the only way to know if you qualify or how much you could get is to apply.

 Use the eligibility estimation tool at Federal Student Aid